Obafemi Awolowo University massacre: Background

-Makanjuola documents and raises concerns over the way the matter was handled by both the police and court system who broke from protocol, common sense and destroyed evidence and how this led to the failure to be able to prosecute the Black Axe members involved in the incident.
+Makanjuola documents and raises concerns over the way the matter was handled by both the police and court system who broke from protocol, common sense and destroyed evidence, and how this led to the failure to be able to prosecute the Black Axe members involved in the incident.
 Prof. Roger Makanjuola writes: "The case was heard on 31 March, and to the utmost amazement of everyone, the Chief Magistrate discharged and acquitted the arrested individuals.
 The students who had apprehended the cult members were not called as witnesses.
-The investigating police officer, Corporal Femi Adewoye, claimed that the witnesses could not be located and actually stated in Court, “I tried to contact the complainants in this case, all to no avail.
+The investigating police officer, Corporal Femi Adewoye, claimed that the witnesses could not be located and stated in Court, "I tried to contact the complainants in this case, all to no avail.

 To date, there is no complainant in the case.
-Since all the accused persons denied the allegations against them and there is no complainant, there is no way the allegations can be proved.”
+Since all the accused persons denied the allegations against them and there is no complainant, there is no way the allegations can be proved."
 This was the submission of the prosecuting police officer!
-Usually, in such cases, witness’ summons were served through the University Administration but this did not happen.
+Usually, in such cases, witness summons were served through the University Administration but this did not happen.
 The trial was concluded in two court appearances in eight days.

 The Chief Magistrate also ordered that the submachine gun be sent to the police armourer and the other exhibits be destroyed, thus eliminating all the evidence, and making it impossible to re-open the case.
 The Judicial Enquiry recommended that the Magistrate be reported to the Judicial Commission for appropriate disciplinary action.
 Nothing came of this, as nothing came of all the other recommendations of that Panel."

 Prof. Roger Makanjuola recalls following the failed prosecution the Black Axe cultists returned to the university to study.
 Much to the dismay and concern of fellow students.
-Under pressure from students the university's authorities moved to suspend the cultists involved by issuing a 'release' but failing to send the specific students official letters informing them of their suspension.
+Under pressure from students, the university's authorities moved to suspend the cultists involved by issuing a 'release' but failing to send the specific students official letters informing them of their suspension.
 Makanjuola says: "Shortly afterwards, the University was closed as a result of a student crisis.
 When it re-opened three months later, the cult members returned to the campus and were seen attending lectures.
 The students raised an alarm once more.
-In response to this, the University issued a release on 2 July re-affirming the suspensions of the cult members.
-The letters of suspension were dated 8 July and it is doubtful whether those affected actually received them before the tragic events two days later."
+In response to this, the University issued a release on 2 July reaffirming the suspensions of the cult members.
+The letters of suspension were dated 8 July and it is doubtful whether those affected received them before the tragic events two days later."